Materialist: Physically Based Editing Using Single-Image Inverse Rendering: Experiments

 \subsection{Human Face Relighting}

 We evaluated our method on human face relighting to showcase its potential.
-Using Material Net, trained on an indoor dataset and not fine-tuned for faces, we predicted $\mathbf{A},\mathbf{R},\mathbf{M}$ and performed progressive optimization for relighting.
-While results appear promising (Figure \ref{fig:face}), our approach does not model subsurface scattering, which is crucial for realistic face rendering.
+Using our MatNet, which is trained on an indoor dataset and not fine-tuned for faces, we predicted $\mathbf{A},\mathbf{R},\mathbf{M}$ and performed progressive optimization for relighting.
+While results appear promising (Fig.~\ref{fig:face}), our approach does not model subsurface scattering, which is crucial for realistic face rendering.
 In our method, subsurface scattering is fixed within the albedo during optimization and remains static under lighting changes, limiting accuracy.
 Similarly, specular highlights on the face are also fixed in the albedo.
 Future work could improve realism by integrating subsurface scattering into the rendering pipeline.